wlach/gtha-electrification/pages/financials.md

 ### Time to break-even

-Given the earlier comments about the cost of a solar system, you might be wondering if the investment makes sense.
+Details aside, the fundamental question I really wanted to answer was: does this investment make sense?

-The way to determine this is to project the numbers we got above over time.
+To try to answer it, I tried to project the numbers I got above for the net metering solution over the next 19 years:

 <Slider
     title="Yearly percent increase"